-The Nest thermostat is one of the most popular smart thermostats you can get.
+The Nest thermostat is one of the best-selling smart thermostats on the market today.
 And for good reason.
 It learns your temperature preferences and creates an energy-efficient schedule to match.
-And through geofencing with your phone, the Nest Learning Thermostat and Nest E know when you’re at your house or away and can adjust temperatures to help you save even more.
+And through geofencing with your phone, the Nest Learning Thermostat and Nest E know when you’re at your house or away and can change temperatures to help you save even more.

-The Nest is compatible with a full range of 24-volt heating and cooling systems, but it’s always a smart idea to use the Nest thermostat compatibility checker before purchasing one.
-Don’t forget to contact your energy company for valuable rebates, as you could be able to get a Nest for free or close to it.
+The Nest works with a vast range of 24-volt heating and cooling systems, but it’s always a wise idea to visit the Nest thermostat compatibility checker before getting one.
+Don’t forget to check with your energy company for valuable rebates, as you may be able to get a Nest for free or close to it.

-Once you’ve checked it’s compatible, you can either wire it yourself or hire a HVAC specialist like Stephen Hurst Pack Heating and Cooling, Inc. If you’re installing it yourself, you’ll notice a terminal for the C-wire, or common wire.
+Once you’ve made sure it’s compatible, you can either install it without help or call a HVAC professional like Stephen Hurst Pack Heating and Cooling.
+If you’re installing it without help, you’ll notice a terminal for the C-wire, or common wire.
 This wire is just used for powering your thermostat.
 If your house or HVAC system is older, you might not have one of these wires.
-Most of the time, Nest says this isn’t an issue because the thermostat can pull enough power from other heating and cooling wires.
+In the majority of cases, Nest says this isn’t a problem since the thermostat can draw ample power from other heating and cooling wires.

-In some instances, your heating and cooling system might require that C-wire.
+Sometimes, your heating and cooling system may have to have that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Issues

-The Google Nest Thermostat is an improvement from aging programmable thermostats that have a combination of wiring and AA batteries for power.
-It has a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and turn on your heating and cooling system.
+The Google Nest Thermostat is a step up from older programmable thermostats that rely on a combination of wiring and AA batteries for power.
+It uses a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and run your heating and cooling system.

-If it can’t draw ample juice, Nest says you could have some of these troubles:
+If it can’t receive enough power, Nest says you could have some of these issues:

 - Bad battery life.